-Staff and volunteers should refer to pupils/students by name.
+Employees and volunteers should refer to pupils/students by name.
 Disrespectful nicknames, words and terms should be avoided.
 Staff and volunteers should exercise caution in referring to pupils/students by affectionate nicknames and more general terms of endearment or familiarity such as 'Dear, Love, Petal, Mate, Dude'.

-Staff and volunteers should be aware that use of such terms might cause some pupils/students to feel confused and/or uncomfortable, could be construed as being part of a 'grooming' process and as such will give rise to concerns about their behaviour.
+Employees and volunteers should be aware that use of such terms might cause some pupils/students to feel confused and/or uncomfortable, could be construed as being part of a 'grooming' process and as such will give rise to concerns about their behaviour.

 If members of staff or volunteers choose to speak to pupils/students using such informal language, they should ensure it is not reserved for particular individuals in order to avoid any allegations of favouritism or concern about grooming behaviour.
 Staff and volunteers should be particularly careful not to refer to pupils/students using words that are specifically associated with grooming such as 'Sweetheart, Princess, Angel, Darling'.

-There may be times when an employee or volunteer's behaviour or actions in their personal life come under scrutiny from local communities, the media or public authorities.
-This could be because their behaviour is considered to compromise their position in the school or indicates an unsuitability to work with children or young people.
-Misuse of drugs, alcohol or acts of violence would be examples of such behaviour.
+There may be times when an employee or volunteer's behaviour or actions in their personal life come under scrutiny from local communities, the media or public authorities, including with regard to their own children, or children or adults in the community.
+This could be because their behaviour is considered to compromise their position in the school/setting or indicates an unsuitability to work with children or young people.
+Misuse of drugs, alcohol or acts of